Custom request handler implemented using remote module

 Develop a custom request handler in a dedicated npm package using an external IDE.
 This example covers the request handler development in Microsoft Visual Studio Code.

 You can create an Angular project to develop a custom request handler in multiple ways, similarly to creating an Angular project to develop a custom UI component using remote module.
-To do this, follow the instruction in a separate article: Custom UI component implemented using remote module.
+To do this, follow the instructions: Custom UI component implemented using remote module.

 2. Create a custom request using remote module